ItsSamikshaVijay/TargetCTFWriteup/README.md

 ### Problem 1: Find your Targets

-In this task, I was asked to gather information about a potential target employee, Alex Lee, who had no publicly available information.
+In this Open Source Intelligence (OSINT) task, I was asked to gather information about a potential target employee, Alex Lee, who had no publicly available information.
 Through social media connections and researching friends of Alex, I discovered a GitHub link that led me to the flag.

 **Steps**:
 1. Searched for friends of Alex Lee (Olivia Stone, Maxwell, Camilla Grey).